 To handle the massive crowds, Milburn designed the Southern Depot which opened in 1907 and held the dining room, lunch counter and the Southern Express, the equivalent of today’s US Parcel Post Service, Federal Express and United Postal Service, where nearly everyone in town shipped or received parcels for this branch of the railroad.

 The darkest day in the station’s history was undoubtedly when the victims of the New Market Train Wreck of 1904 were brought here.
 A train collision 23 miles east of Knoxville involved a train headed to the station and another train which had just left the station.
-The tragedy killed 764 passengers and seriously injured many others.
+While reports of the time are conflicting, the tragedy killed an estimated 64 – 112 passengers and seriously injured many others.

 The last passenger train was the remnant of the Birmingham Special on August 3, 1970.
 While remaining as a few offices and then vacant, the Southern sold the property to private interests in 1983.